Bob Kurland: AAU career

-Kurland never played professional basketball, passing up the newly formed Basketball Association of America and National Basketball League (which would merge, forming the National Basketball Association), to play for Phillips Petroleum's A.A.U. team, the Phillips 66ers.
+Kurland never played professional basketball, passing up the newly formed Basketball Association of America and the older National Basketball League (both of which would merge operations together in 1949 to form the present-day National Basketball Association), to play for Phillips Petroleum's A.A.U. team, the Phillips 66ers.
 Kurland played for six years with Phillips, winning three championships.

 Summer Olympics

 Since Kurland never played professionally, he was eligible as an amateur for the Olympic Games.
 In the 1948 Summer Olympics in London, England, he led the U.S. basketball team to the gold medal.
 He was second on the team in scoring (behind Alex Groza) as the U.S. defeated France in the gold medal game, 65–21.
 In the 1952 Olympics in Helsinki, Finland, Kurland carried the U.S. flag in the opening ceremony.
 He was again a dominant force at center as the U.S. defeated the Soviet Union in the gold medal game, 36–25.